Our motto is My School. My Choice. My Future.

 What you will be doing:

-You will be working 200 days a year, 7.25 hours a day enriching the lives of local high school students who choose CATEC as an elective.
+You will be working 200 days a year, 7.25hours a day enriching the lives of local high school students who choose CATEC as an elective.
 Students are here for 2.5 hours in the morning and then a second group comes for the afternoon block.
-You and the students will spend part of your time in the classroom and the rest in your “lab” – immersing them in the “hands-on experience” that is so vital to their training.
+You and the students will spend part of your time in the classroom and the rest in your “lab” – immersing themselves in the “hands-on experience” that is so vital to their training.
 Click here to view some of the Career and Technical Education competencies that your students will master.
+Culinary Arts students can earn these certifications such as Commercial Foods Assessment (NOCTI) and Serve Safe Certification (Food Handler/Manager).
+Articulated credit is available for the Culinary Institute of Virginia and this class is dual enrolled with Piedmont Virginia Community College.
+Click here for more details about the class in our Program of Studies.

 We have found that the instructor drives enrollment.
-Because CATEC courses are electives, students choose to come here and every instructor participates in recruiting events such as CATEC’s Open House, local Career Fairs, and hosting perspective students.
-This would include both events held during work hours occasionally, and 3-5 curriculum fairs (per year) at the base high schools after instructional hours.
+Because CATEC courses are electives, students choose to come here.
+Every instructor participates in recruiting events such as CATEC’s Open House, local Career Fairs, and hosting perspective students.
+This would include both events held during work hours occasionally and 3-5 curriculum fairs (per year) at the base high schools after instructional hours.
 Participation in competitions such as SkillsUSA is encouraged; we actually host the district competitions every 3 years.

 What responsibilities you will have: Click here to read the job details.